 Just because the footings are out of sight does not mean that they are less important than the aesthetic features that are apparent to the eye.

 If you are considering building a garden wall then work on the basis that up to one third of your budget could be spent below ground.
-Get this very important part of your construction element right and your structure, decorative or functional, will last forever; get it wrong and you could be faced with unsightly cracking and subsidence and expensive reparations.
+Get this very important part of your construction element right and your structure, decorative or functional, will last forever; get it wrong and you could be faced with unsightly cracking and subsidence and potentially, expensive reparations.

 The depth of the concrete is always something you need to interpret based on the height and width of the wall.